projg2/pyproject2setuppy/README.rst

 Scripts and entry points are not supported at the moment.
 This is subject to change in the future.

+Unlike the upstream build systems, this package has been tested to work correctly both with Python 2.7 and Python 3.4+.

 Dependencies
 ------------